Beaumont Newhall: Museum of Modern Art

 Newhall's career at the Museum of Modern Art began in 1935 when he became its librarian.
 In 1937, he was invited by Alfred Barr Jr., the director of MoMA, to develop the first comprehensive retrospective of photographic works.
 The exhibition that Newhall mounted was pivotal in securing photography's place within the arts.
 Its accompanying catalog, The History of Photography, was the first account of the first 100 years of photographic history that gave equal credit to its technical virtues, as well as its value as an art form.
-Lewis Mumford in his review in The New Yorker, noted that Newhall, "who assembled the photographs and instruments for the Museum, did an admirable job in ransacking the important collections for historic examples" and praised his catalogue as "a very comprehensive and able piece of exposition; one of the best short critical histories I know in any language."
-The show toured 10 other American Museums and the catalogue long outlived the exhibition to become a significant resource.
+Lewis Mumford, in his review in The New Yorker, noted that Newhall, "who assembled the photographs and instruments for the Museum, did an admirable job in ransacking the important collections for historic examples" and praised his catalog as "a very comprehensive and able piece of exposition; one of the best short critical histories I know in any language."
+The show toured 10 other American museums, and the catalog long outlived the exhibition to become a significant resource.

 In 1940, Newhall became the first curator of MoMA's photography department and decisively began collecting for the Museum, starting with the work of László Moholy-Nagy.
-Newhall married Nancy Wynne, a notable photography critic who worked in his place as curator at MoMA during his service in World War II, in which his rank was First Lieutenant.
-He was posted to Italy and North Africa as a photo-interpreter of aerials taken over enemy territory, and then returned to America to train others.
+Newhall married Nancy Wynne, a notable photography critic who worked in his place as curator at MoMA during his service in World War II.
+Newhall served as a photo-interpreter of aerial photographs taken over enemy territory in Italy and North Africa.
+He held the rank of First Lieutenant and later returned to the United States to train others.

-In 1946 Newhall was invited by Josef Albers to lecture on the history of photography at Black Mountain College.
-He resigned from the Museum in 1947 after he found that Edward Steichen was to direct the Photography Department over him, while he was to be curator.
-Nevertheless, he accepted a request to contribute an introduction to the MoMA exhibition catalogue for Henri Cartier-Bresson.
+In 1946, Newhall was invited by Josef Albers to lecture on the history of photography at Black Mountain College.
+He resigned from MoMA in 1947 after discovering that Edward Steichen was to direct the photography department, while Newhall was to remain as curator.
+However, he agreed to contribute an introduction to the MoMA exhibition catalog for Henri Cartier-Bresson.

 George Eastman Museum

-Newhall received a Guggenheim Fellowship and used it to start a new edition of his The History of Photography, and also began research into the history of the daguerreotype in America, where its use had continued for a decade after its obsolescence in Europe.
-From 1948 was appointed curator of the George Eastman Museum, housed in the former residence of George Eastman, in Rochester, New York, to 1958, and was its director until 1971.
+Newhall received a Guggenheim Fellowship and used it to produce a new edition of The History of Photography.
+He also began research into the history of the daguerreotype in America, where its use continued for a decade after becoming obsolete in Europe.

+From 1948 to 1958, Newhall served as curator of the George Eastman Museum, housed in the former residence of George Eastman in Rochester, New York.
+He then became its director, a position he held until 1971.
 While at the Eastman Museum, Newhall was responsible for amassing one of the largest photographic collections in the world.

-He was joined there by Minor White who took over editorship of Image, the magazine Newhall issued from the Museum, which later passed on to Nathan Lyons who turned it into a respected quarterly.
-Newhall published books through the Museum including Edward Weston's Daybooks, co-published with Horizon press; Photographers on Photography edited by Lyons; and on Aaron Siskind.
-He served as an honorary trustee of the Eastman House until his death.
+He was joined there by Minor White, who took over as editor of Image, the magazine Newhall founded at the Museum.
+Image was later passed on to Nathan Lyons, who transformed it into a respected quarterly.

+Newhall also published several books through the Museum, including Edward Weston's Daybooks (co-published with Horizon Press), Photographers on Photography (edited by Lyons), and works on Aaron Siskind.
+He remained an honorary trustee of the Eastman Museum until his death.